Impossible (Shontelle song): Music video

 The official video was directed by Taj Stansberry, Represented by Leah Harmony and Ciarra Pardo.
 It premiered on 14 April 2010 and according to 92.3 Now FM's Ed Easton, the video is "a great visualization of her struggles, professionally and personally."
 In the video, singer Steph Jones plays Shontelle's love interest.
 The video opens with Shontelle entering an apartment at 12:14 p.m.
 The video is a reflection of the past.
 During the first chorus, Shontelle is talking to her boyfriend and they start caressing.
-In the second chorus, Shontelle and her boyfriend are arguing while Shontelle is also shown writing a song and scribbling off words.
+In the second chorus, Shontelle and her boyfriend are arguing while Shontelle is also shown writing lyrics to the song and scribbling off words.
 Later, her boyfriend is having a beer at a party.
 He is celebrating his platinum success.
 Afterwards, Shontelle receives a letter from a recording studio, and realizes her own dreams are coming second to her boyfriends.
 Later, she is putting away glasses and bottles.
 At the end, a reflection is shown in black and white.
 The final scene is kissing her boyfriend on the head, taking the demo CD he made for her and leaving him.
 It then goes back to the present, where Shontelle is getting into a taxi while her boyfriend sleeps on the sofa.